choke06/Verity/notes/experiment_2.md

 One concern with recursive credibility systems is that the final ranking may depend heavily on arbitrary starting values.

-This experiment provides preliminary evidence that the current propagation rule may be relatively insensitive to initialization.
+This experiment provides evidence that the current propagation rule may be relatively insensitive to initialization.

-If this behavior persists under additional testing, the resulting credibility distribution may represent a property of the graph itself.
+If this behavior persists under additional testing, the resulting credibility distribution could represent a property of the graph itself.

 ## Open Questions